- Profile and Organization

 Improving Sustainability Practices in the Supply Chain

 Already in 2020, we stipulated that all strategically important suppliers must present an EcoVadis assessment of at least 45 of 100 points (“green” assessment) or a comparable audit result.
-Beginning in 2021, all potential new suppliers with a procurement spend of more than €250,000 will be additionally examined in advance with regard to sustainability aspects.
-There are also plans to monitor the progress of the various sustainability focus areas using indicators and to define appropriate targets.
+All potential new suppliers with a procurement spend of more than €250,000 will be additionally examined in advance with regard to sustainability aspects.
+We have also implemented plans to monitor the progress of the various sustainability focus areas using indicators and to define appropriate targets.
 More information on this see here.

 Climate Protection in the Supply Chain